ecoservR/EcoservR/index.md

 # EcoservR release

-We are working towards a beta-release of the toolkit as a series of R scripts in late August 2020, and with a user interface later in the year.
+We are working towards a beta-release of the toolkit as a series of R scripts in September 2020, and with a user interface later in the year.
 EcoservR will be free to use.

 Watch this space!